EmmaEwert/KITTY/README.md

 ## Friction-free translation from Tiled custom properties

-KITTY takes care of full Tiled custom properties integration in your game.
+KITTY takes care of full Tiled Custom Property integration in your game.

 The preferred approach to making your game aware of custom properties is to decorate relevant fields with the `[TiledProperty]` attribute – this automatically assigns the value defined in Tiled